Why travel with us? best tours of Italy

 At Viaggio Italia Travel, we acknowledge that for most of us travel is a luxury.
 One of the reasons we managed to travel internationally regularly for almost 3 decades is that we understand how to maximise our investment in travel and get the best value for money.

 We want to give our clients the same value for money.
 And this starts with our personal selection of accommodation.
 You can – and we have – paid a fortune for a room in some Italian hotels.
-We’ve also had great experiences in hotels where we’ve paid a fraction of the price.
+We’ve also had great experiences in hotels where we’ve paid a fraction of what you would expect to pay.
 We’d rather save the difference and maybe extend our holiday.

 We have found that great value in Italy can be found in 2 and 3-star hotels.
 Now don't let that startle you.... let’s start by saying that the way hotels are rated in Italy is not the same as how they are rated in Australia.
+(You can read more about it here.)
 The star rating system in Italy is based on a range of criteria such as the size of the lobby, the proximity of the lobby to guest rooms, and whether room service is provided.
-Many inner city hotels in Italy have been built in old palaces and the rooms can be restricted by 300 or 400-year-old architecture, and this can impact on their star rating.
-You can find out more about the Italian hotel star rating system at http://www.italylogue.com/accommodation/what-the-italy-hotel-star-classification-system-means.html.
+Many inner-city hotels in Italy have been built in old palaces and the rooms can be restricted by 300 or 400-year-old architecture, and this can impact on their star rating.

 And whilst the star rating can be helpful, we apply our own criteria in selecting hotels for Viaggio Italia tours.